cochaviz/academic_markdown/README.md

 </div>

-When using `academic_markdown.py`, these situations are distinguished by the presence of the `metadata.yaml` file.
+When using `academic_markdown`, these situations are distinguished by the presence of the `metadata.yaml` file.
 When building a single document, the situations are barely distinguishable, save for the use of `metadata.yaml` to provide pandoc with metadata if it is present.
 When